prakrutipg/APIs/README.md

 ### Resources

-This homework will utilize two APIs:
+This will utilize two APIs:

 * The **Alpaca Markets API** will be used to pull historical stocks and bonds information.